 All that one needs, in addition, is that the Killing vector have a constant non-zero (in fact negative) norm.
-This eliminates an unwanted scalar field, and the exact 4-dimensional [3+1] Einstein-Maxwell theory is thereby expressed!
+This eliminates an unwanted scalar field, and the exact 4-dimensional Einstein-Maxwell theory is thereby expressed!

 Let us pause to consider the profundity of this result.
-We are not talking about the prediction of phenomena, but the derivation of fundamental physical law!
-Indeed, as Kaluza observed, the result displays "unsurpassed formal unity", and we take the view, with Kaluza, that it could not amount to a "capricious accident".
+We are not talking about the prediction of phenomena, but the derivation of fundamental physical law.
+Indeed, as Kaluza observed, the result displays "unsurpassed formal unity", and we share Kaluza's view that it could not amount to a "capricious accident".
 Accordingly, rather than trying to shoehorn Kaluza's theory into our physical world, where clearly it does not belong, we acknowledge that it must apply to some other space, having properties suggested by the theory itself.
 We know it cannot apply to our 3+1 spacetime, nor can it apply to the 4-brane, since in Kaluza's theory the fourth spatial dimension is real, in contrast to the imaginary fourth dimension of Minkowski 4-space.

-The "cylinder condition" imposed on the fourth spatial dimension - which singles it out as special, different from the other three - has led to criticism that Kaluza's theory is arbitrary and contrived, there being no rational justification for preventing the fourth dimension from appearing directly in the physics of 3+1 spacetime.
+The "cylinder condition" imposed on the fourth spatial dimension - which singles it out as different from the other three - has led to criticism that Kaluza's theory is arbitrary and contrived, there being no justification for preventing the fourth dimension from appearing directly in the physics of 3+1 spacetime.
 After all, what makes one real dimension different from any other?
-An important clue lies in the negative amplitude of the Killing vector, as described by Penrose.
-From this we learn that the fourth spatial dimension is required to be in some sense negative in relation to the first three dimensions.
+An important clue lies in the negative amplitude of the Killing vector as described by Penrose.
+From this we may surmise that the fourth spatial dimension is required to be in some sense negative in relation to the first three dimensions.

 Figure 13 illustrates how such a space may be constructed.
-Along with the imaginary dimension included in Minkowski 4-space, this higher space includes a second imaginary dimension having the same (negative) polarity as the first, in addition to the same three (positive) real dimensions.
-Due to their like polarity, these two imaginary dimensions together project a negative real dimension (depicted by the green rectangle).
+Along with the imaginary dimension \boldsymbol{w} included in the 4-brane, this higher space includes a second imaginary dimension \boldsymbol{v} having the same (negative) polarity, in addition to the same three (positive) real dimensions.
+Due to their like polarity, these two imaginary dimensions together project a negative real dimension.
+In accordance with modern Kaluza-Klein theory we denote this fourth real dimension l.

-The proposal is that Kaluza's theory applies to "physics" in a higher-dimensional brane, which is superimposed on both the 4-brane and our 3-brane.
+The proposal is that Kaluza's theory applies to "physics" in a higher-dimensional brane which is superimposed on both the 4-brane and our 3-brane.
 One may consider this higher-dimensional brane to be a 5-space, having three real and two imaginary dimensions, or as a 4-space, having four real dimensions, the fourth being negative.
 The cylinder condition reflects the negative polarity of this fourth (real) spatial dimension.
-Kaluza's theory, placed in this context, is telling us that processes in this higher-dimensional brane generate fundamental physical law underpinning physics in our 3+1 spacetime.
+Kaluza's theory, placed in this context, is telling us that the geometry of this higher-dimensional brane yields fundamental physical law underpinning physics in our 3+1 spacetime.